mark-watson/Java-AI-Book/manuscript/wordnet.md

     POS.ADVERB(4, "r", "adverb");
 ~~~~~~~~

-This example could have been written to not use OpenNLP to find nouns and instead try all four possible parts of speech on every input word.
+Rather than using Open NLP in this example to find nouns, we could try all four possible parts of speech on every input word.
 I was motivated to use OpenNLP partly because I wanted to provide an example of reusing a library developed in a different chapter, in this case the previous chapter on OpenNLP.

 What are hypernyms?
 A hypernym is in a semantic type-of relationship with another word that is more general.
 As an example, the word "country" is a hypernym of the word "Mexico."
 The opposite of hypernym is a hyponym, that is a hyponym has a more narrow meaning.
 The word "country" is a hyponym of the word "Mexico."